-Sierra Avalanche Center functions as a private-public partnership between the US Forest Service and a 501(c)(3) not for profit organization known as Sierra Avalanche Center.
+Sierra Avalanche Center functions as a private-public partnership between the US Forest Service and a 501(c)(3) not for profit organization known as Sierra Avalanche Center (SAC's tax id # is 20-1963071).
 These entities have partnered through a formal agreement to provide a quality product for the public and affected agencies.

 The Truckee Ranger District on the Tahoe National Forest houses and runs the avalanche forecasting operations of the avalanche center.
 It houses three full-time, seasonal avalanche forecasters and provides infrastructure including office space, computers, internet access, phones, vehicles, fuel, safety equipment, and supervision.
 The forecasters gather avalanche, snowpack, and weather observations then use this data to create and issue avalanche advisories and avalanche warnings.